ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-upstream-emissions.md

 **Laptops**

 To start with we assumed non-specific equipment.
 We sourced an average embodied carbon figure of 230kgCO2e.
-This figure came from averaging multiple laptop datasheets from Dell, Hewlett-Packard (HP) and Apple (<span style="color: red">can we link to some examples, or better yet specifics of where people can find these?</span>).
+This figure came from averaging multiple laptop datasheets from [Dell](https://www.dell.com/en-uk/dt/corporate/social-impact/advancing-sustainability/climate-action/product-carbon-footprints.htm), [Hewlett-Packard (HP)](https://h20195.www2.hp.com/v2/library.aspx) and [Apple](https://www.apple.com/environment/) (<span style="color: red">~~can we link to some examples, or better yet specifics of where people can find these?~~</span> ✅).
 This was cross-referenced against multiple research sources to check the number was in the right ballpark.
 We were not seeking high degrees of accuracy at this point and felt this was good enough.
+The Product Carbon Footprint [(PCF)](/glossary#product-carbon-footprint-pcf) data sheets typically provide a breakdown of carbon emissions during the products full life cycle, including it's usage.
+We remove the usage carbon emissions value (around 20%) from the total carbon footprint leaving us a value for manufacture, transport and end of life.
+We use this value as the embodied carbon value.

 <span style="color: red">*This might need a bit of an overhaul now we've amended our approach here?*</span>
+<span style="color: coral">*- DR: This is the beer mat estimate approach, ignoring amortisation - but it does still assume all devices acquired (ie. not for this accounting period).
+It's a weird one because the later detailed estimates have come back around to drive the old beer mat estimate - which originally was amortised (which we now realise is wrong).*</span>

 <div style="color: blue;">